Charles B. McVay III: Controversy

 McVay was wounded but survived, and was among those rescued.
 He repeatedly asked the Navy why it took four days to rescue his men but never received an answer.
-The Navy long claimed that SOS messages were never received because the ship was operating under a policy of radio silence; declassified records show that three SOS messages were received separately, but none were acted upon because one commander was drunk, another thought it was a Japanese ruse, and the third had given orders not to be disturbed.
+The Navy long claimed that SOS messages were never received because the ship was operating under a policy of radio silence; declassified records show that three SOS messages were received separately.
+None were acted upon because one commander was drunk, another thought it was a Japanese ruse, and the third had given orders not to be disturbed.

 After a Navy Court of Inquiry recommended that McVay be court-martialed for the loss of Indianapolis, Admiral Chester Nimitz disagreed and instead issued the captain a letter of reprimand.
 Admiral Ernest King overturned Nimitz's decision and recommended a court-martial, which Secretary of the Navy James Forrestal later convened.
 McVay was charged with failing to zigzag and failure to order abandon ship in a timely manner.
 He was convicted on the former.
+Knowledge of Japanese submarines in the area was withheld from the court and from McVay, prior to sailing.
+The court sentenced McVay to lose 100 numbers in his temporary rank of Captain and 100 numbers in his permanent rank of Commander.
+However, in 1946, at the behest of Admiral Nimitz who had become Chief of Naval Operations, Secretary of the Navy Forrestal remitted McVay's sentence and restored him to duty.

-Prior knowledge of Japanese submarines being identified in the area was withheld from the court and from McVay, prior to sailing, as well.
-Following McVay's conviction for hazarding Indianapolis by failing to zigzag, Admiral King recommended setting aside the punishment.
-Hashimoto, the Japanese submarine commander who had sunk Indianapolis, was on record as describing visibility at the time as fair, which is corroborated by the fact that he was able to target and sink Indianapolis in the first place.
-He also testified that zigzagging wouldn't have made a difference, as he would have still sunk the Indianapolis, due to being in such a good position to do so.
+Hashimoto, the Japanese submarine commander, was on record as describing visibility at the time as fair, which is corroborated by the fact that he was able to target and sink Indianapolis in the first place.
+He also testified that zigzagging would not have made a difference, as he would have still sunk Indianapolis due to being in such a good position to do so.
 American submarine experts testified that "zigzagging" was a technique of negligible value in eluding enemy submarines.
 Hashimoto also testified to this effect.
-Despite that testimony, the official ruling was that visibility was good, and the court held McVay responsible for failing to zigzag.
+Despite that testimony, the court held McVay responsible for failing to zigzag.